Undergraduate international admissions

 Earlham does not award scholarships or grants for housing, food and other costs (such as books, personal items, flights to/from campus and other indirect costs).
 International students (non-UWC) and families need to be able to contribute at least $25,000 a year for the first year and then that amount plus yearly increases in cost of attendance.

 Earlham is a proud member of the Davis UWC Scholars Program.
 Graduates of the United World Colleges are eligible for special funding at Earlham College through the generosity of the Davis Foundation.
-UWC students and their families also need to be able to contribute to the costs of attendance.
-Please contact the Director of International Admissions for the specific amount.
+Please contact the Director of International Admissions for the specific information.

 Step 2: Complete your application